St Johnsbury Cemetery Commission – November 8, Ballot Item

 If there are any questions regarding this, don’t hesitate to contact my office

-This report is a snapshot of the water quality the St. Johnsbury Water Filtration Plant and Public Works Dept. produced and delivered in 2015.
+This report is a snapshot of the water quality the St. Johnsbury Water Filtration Plant and Public Works Dept. produced and delivered in 2016.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with this information because informed customers are our best allies.
-This report is designed to inform you about the quality water and services we deliver to you every day.
 Read More...

 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER